-Dr. Erica Newman (of Māori descent, iwi unknown) is a Professional Practice Fellow in Te Tumu: School of Māori, Pacific and Indigenous Studies at the University of Otago.
+Dr. Erica Newman (of Māori descent, iwi unknown) is a lecturer in Te Tumu: School of Māori, Pacific and Indigenous Studies at the University of Otago.
 She teaches introduction to Māori society, tikanga Māori and Indigenous Identity.

 Erica’s PhD thesis looked at the colonial intervention of guardianship and adoption practices in Fiji during the colonial period of 1874 to 1970.
 Her MA thesis examined the formation of identity for Māori adoptees.

 Erica is contributing research on tikanga, whānau and adoption to the Te Hau Kāinga project.